Antoinism

-Antoinist beliefs combine some elements of Catholicism, reincarnation, and healing.
+Antoinist beliefs combine some elements of Catholicism, reincarnation, and esoteric healing.
 In the Antoinist views, the man must reach consciousness by getting rid of the illusion of matter produced by his intelligence—the source of evil and suffering.
 The purpose of life is to release oneself from the cycle of reincarnation through a moral progression aided by "fluids"—all human actions, acquired by silent prayer and the harm caused by diseases and enemies.
 As freedom of conscience and free will are considered very important in the Antoinist creed, the religion does not practice proselytism and is not exclusive.
 It does not provide any prescription on social issues.
 Although focused on healing, Antoinism does not interfere with the medical field, and does not discourage the resort to traditional medicine.

 Simple and brief, services are performed in the temples, generally twice per day, and are composed of two forms of worship: "The General Operation", which consists of the transmission of the fluid to the churchgoers, and "The Reading" of Antoine's writings.
 Members who performed the services wear an entirely black dress, as sign of an intense involvement in the religion; they are not paid.
 Temples are also the place of consultations of a healer by people who wish to obtain a request, frequently related to health.
 Antoinist celebrations include Christian holidays and other three days that commemorate the founding couple and the dedication of the first temple.
 Registered as organism of public utility in Belgium and as religious association in France, the religion is directed by a college composed of the most active members called desservants.
-It is financed by anonymous donations and do not ask for money from its followers.
+It is financed by anonymous donations and does not ask for money from its followers.
 In France, the cult classification of Antoinism in the 1995 Parliamentary Report was criticized by the sociologists who studied the religious group, and many people involved in the anti-cults fight did not report cultic deviances.